Key takeaways:

 Lifehacks:

-The Lifehacks section is normally where I would list a bunch of supplements and OTC medications that impact the gene of interest… But, for neuropilin 1 and 2, blocking the receptor will affect how blood vessels are formed.
-While this may be positive in specific tissues in cancer patients, in general, blocking the neuropilins could negatively impact wound healing, ovulation, menstruation, blood pressure, and possibly immune function.[ref]
+Keep in mind that neuropilin 1 and 2 are important in how blood vessels are formed.
+While blocking blood vessel formation may be positive in specific tissues in cancer patients, in general, significantly blocking the neuropilins could negatively impact wound healing, ovulation, menstruation, blood pressure, and possibly immune function.[ref]

 Related Articles and Topics: